And let us not be weary in well doing: for in due season we shall reap, if we faint not (Galatians 6:9 KJV).

-The Galatians were in a place where there faith was shaky and they were wondering who they were serving and why they were serving in the first place.
-In typical human fashion they fell into old habits which included idolatry and astrology.
+The Galatians were in a place where their faith was shaky and they were wondering who they were serving and why they were serving in the first place.
+In typical human fashion, they fell into old habits which included idolatry and astrology.

 I love the way this verse is rendered in the God’s Word Translation: